 His major works and books: Herbalist Xu Shuwei compiled many works in his life, his works known include Ben Shi Fang(or Lei Zheng Pu Ji Ben Shi Fang) in 10 volumes, Shang Han Bai Zheng Ge in 5 volumes, Shang Han Fa Wei Lun in 2 volumes, Shang Han Jiu Shi Lun, Zhi Fa, Bian Lei, Yi Shang Han Lun, Zhong Jing Mai Fa San Shi Liu Tu, Xu Ben Shi Fang in 10 volumes, etc. Among them, the content of the book Shang Han Bai Zheng Ge is in the form of rhymes style to present the theory of Zhang Zhongjing in 100 syndromes, for the convenience to study, in the case "syndrome without prescriptions", then supplemented with other prescriptions from classics include Qian Jin Yi Fang, etc; in the case the discussion was not sufficient, supplemented with theory and discussions from Chao Shi Bing Yuan, and quotations from other herbalists include 朱弘(Zhu Hong), 孫尚(Sun Shang), 孫用和(Sun Yonghe), etc. The classics Shang Han Fa Wei Lun recorded a totally 22 discourse on prescriptions, the first discourse listed the 72 syndromes of the exogenous febrile disease, gave detailed interpretations, the second discourse and following gave records of the author's viewpoints.
 The content of the book Shang Han Jiu Shi Lun starts with the syndromes and symptoms, treatment procedure, and comments, similar to later medical records.
 The Lei Zheng Pu Ji Ben Shi Fang is an academic work and it recorded the clinical experience of herbalist Xu himself for passing on, it classified diseases into 23 parts, collected over 300 prescriptions, listed with main indications, prescription name and doses firstly, then recorded treatment method, instructions, attached with 1 to 2 cases, added comments in the end.
 Many of his specific viewpoints are insightful, for example, the Qi syncope should not be treated as symptoms of apoplexia, to invigorate the kidney better use nourishing herbs, differentiation with hemorrhoidal hemorrhage, bloody stool, blood hemorrhoids, etc. Later wise herbalist commented very highly of his achievement, for example, later herbalist 叶桂(Yè Guì) commented on herbalist Xu: "He was a scholar and professional in treatment.
 He holds a will for universal relief, and interpret secret from ancient herbalists, to benefit offsprings, a great achievement.", his theory and prescriptions showed a big and far influence on generation herbalists of the Song Dynasty and later.

-The book 《傷寒九十論》(Shang Han Jiu Shi Lun) collected 90 cases from the author's practice, among them there are 61 cases is about the classical cases originated from the works Shang Han Lun, related with 36 types of classical prescriptions.
+The book Shang Han Jiu Shi Lun(the ninety treatises on the Treatise on Cold-induced Diseases) collected 90 cases from the author's practice, among them there are 61 cases is about the classical cases originated from the works Shang Han Lun, related with 36 types of classical prescriptions.
 Each case recorded the syndromes and treatment procedure, followed by pathogenesis interpretations according to ancient works Nei Jing(the Inner Canon), Nan Jing(the Difficult Classic), Shang Han Lun(the Treatise on Cold-induced Diseases) and other relevant works, combined with the author's viewpoint, is an early consilia, and an important reference book to study the works Shang Han Lun.

 There is a legendary story about herbalist Xu Shuwei for treatment with himself when he was young and studied very hard, he holds a habit of drinking wines before rest, years later, he often felt sounding in the stomach, and hypochondriac pain, the diet is reduced, vomit out some gastric juice every 10 days or half month, when summer comes, the left side of his body does not sweat, only the right side perspire.
-He made a careful analysis of his own case, and hold a viewpoint that the disease is due to dampness obstacle the stomach, the spleen and stomach are hurt, the spleen is deficient and water could not be transformed, caused dampness obstruction in the stomach, thus caught the internal dampness syndrome which appears with symptoms include sounding in the stomach and sweat on right body side only, vomit gastric juice, etc. Thus, herbalist Xu tried to treat himself and followed his academic thought "medication in essence", selected the herb Cangzhu as the main components, use powder of CangZhu 1 jin, Dazao 15 pieces, raw sesame oil half Liang to prepare small pills, took 50 pills daily, and increased to 100 to 200 pills daily gradually in later days, his strange disease got relieved months later, and finally recovered.
-The herb CangZhu has a fragrance smell, its nature is hot, warm and taste bitter, enter into the spleen and stomach meridians, as a fragrant herb, it could wake up the spleen and transform the dampness, damp pathogen and Yin Qi will be transformed when get warmed.
+He made a careful analysis of his own case, and hold a viewpoint that the disease is due to dampness obstacle the stomach, the spleen and stomach are hurt, the spleen is deficient and water could not be transformed, caused dampness obstruction in the stomach, thus caught the internal dampness syndrome which appears with symptoms include sounding in the stomach and sweat on right body side only, vomit gastric juice, etc. Thus, herbalist Xu tried to treat himself and followed his academic thought "medication in essence", prepared a special pill for it, took 50 pills daily, and increased to 100 to 200 pills daily gradually in later days, his strange disease got relieved months later, and finally recovered.
 Herbalist Xu made a correct syndrome identification himself, selected exact herbs, and got miracle effects, he knew in depth that the characters of dampness pathogen are sticky and stagnating, not easy to dispel out in a short time, hold on taking the herbs and gradually increase the dosage, then the power of the recipe could be accumulated in the body and finally drove the dampness pathogen out.